mdavidson9/docs.balsamiq.com/content/_editor/_b2/shortcuts.md

 </div>

 Below is a list of all the keyboard shortcuts and modifiers which you can use in Balsamiq Mockups.
-While all of the shortcuts will work in the Desktop version, some might not work when you edit mockups in a browser.

-If you are running OS X, you can also use the Command Key (the CMD/Apple Key) wherever you read CTRL in the list below.

-Shortcuts below apply to Mockups for Desktop Version 2.2.4 and higher.
 Choose one of the links to the right to download a cheat sheet.

-<style type="text/css">.subhead {background: #eee; font-weight: bold; padding-left: 3px !important; color: #666;}</style>

 <table class="tuftified">
 <tbody>

 <tr>

 <th colspan="2">

-Working with Controls
+			<h2 id="working-with-controls">Working with Controls</h2>

 </th>